graphql-nexus/nexus-prisma/README.md

 ## Features

 > **Note**: ⛑ The following use abbreviated examples that skip a complete setup of passing Nexus type definition to Nexus' `makeSchema`.
-If you are new to Nexus, Consider reading the [official Nexus tutorial](https://nxs.li/tutorial) before jumping into Nexus Prisma.
+If you are new to Nexus, consider reading the [official Nexus tutorial](https://nxs.li/tutorial) before jumping into Nexus Prisma.

 ### Type-safe Generated Library Code